 The Orland Tract Perimeter restoration is 275 acres on the perimeter of 949-acre property owned by the Forest Preserve District of Cook County (FPDCC).
 It is located in the Village of Orland Park, in southwestern Cook County, Ill., approximately 25 miles southwest of Chicago.
 The entire 949-acre site is an important resting and forage site for the Lake Michigan migratory flyway.

 Various restoration activities on the 949-acre site have been ongoing for many years by others including the Audubon Society, CorLands (non-profit preservation group), the FPDCC, and volunteers.
-USACE completed a separate project under construction authorized by Section 206, WRDA 1996 within the interior of the 949 acre site.
-The Orland perimeter restoration project operated under the authority of Section 506, WRDA 2000 and is a 275-acre restoration which included the selective removal of secondary forest species and invasive woody species on wet savanna and wet prairie.
+USACE has a separate project under construction authorized by Section 206, WRDA 1996 within the interior of the 949 acre site.
+The Orland perimeter restoration project was completed under the authority of Section 506, WRDA 2000 and is a 275-acre restoration which includes the selective removal of secondary forest species and invasive woody species on wet savanna and wet prairie.
 The project included hydraulic repair, removal of the invasive species through the use of a brush hog, chain saws, herbicide application, and prescribed burns.
-Native plants, trees, and shrubs were installed after removal of invasive species.
+Native plants replaced the removed invasive plants by seeding and planting plugs, trees and shrubs.

 Total Project Cost: $4,754,000

 Non-Federal Cost: $1,664,000